Governance Structure

 Alda Salomão

-Is an environmental lawyer, land specialist and social activist.
+Environmental lawyer, land rights specialist and social activist.

 Enilde Sarmento